sheffera01/CyanopeptideMatchingPythonVersion/README.md

 # **PC**
 <details>
-<summary>Click to expand for information on how to set CPM up</summary>
+<summary>Click to expand for information on how to set up CPM!</summary>
 Open PowerShell
 ## Install micromamba once
 1. cd $HOME